 Marjorie met Charles in 2018 while living in a Skilled Nursing Facility.
-After a few months of working together, Charles was discharged home on the Community Options waiver (CO).
-Through the CO waiver, he was able to get Transition Funds, groceries, home-delivered meals, a personal emergency response system (PERS), and a personal caregiver for 24 hours a week (correct?).
+After working together for a few months, Charles was discharged home on the Community Options waiver (CO).
+Through the CO waiver, he could get Transition Funds, groceries, home-delivered meals, a personal emergency response system (PERS), and a personal caregiver for 24 hours a week (correct?).
 Once home, Charles quickly realized he required more hours for the weekly caregiver than were provided.
-Marjorie revised his Plan of Service to request additional hours to total 50, and they were approved.
-They had no idea that they would need to start this very process all over again a year later.
+Marjorie revised his Plan of Service to request additional hours to a total of 50, and they were approved.
+They had no idea they would need to start this process again a year later.

-In October of 2019, Charles faced another setback.
-He was suffering from knee pain and could not put pressure on his leg.
+In October 2019, Charles faced another setback.
+He suffered from knee pain and could not put pressure on his leg.
 His team of doctors decided that he would receive a right knee replacement.
 After his surgery, the recovery process did not go well.
 Charles remained hospitalized for two weeks and went to a Skilled Nursing Facility for recovery.
 His knee became infected, and he did not regain his strength to return home.
 His Supports Planner, Marjorie, remained by his side and did all she could to assist him with his goal of returning home.
-However, as his discharge date approached, doctors determined that Charles needed long-term care for an extended period.
-His plans to return home were put on hold.
+However, as his discharge date approached, doctors determined that Charles needed long-term care.
+His plans to return home were on hold.

 In January 2021, Marjorie was again able to get Charles back home.
 She helped him get approval for another CO Waiver.
 Although the COVID-19 pandemic was still present and active, Marjorie worked with the CO Waiver’s providers and the nursing facility to ensure Charles had what he needed for a safe discharge.
 Marjorie was diligent and did not let the pandemic become an overwhelming obstacle.
 She remained in contact with everyone involved and eventually was able to, once again, help Charles return home with grocery services, a new recliner through the Transition Funds program, and a caregiver with 56 hours of personal care a week.

-Now Charles is finally happy and able to schedule and maintain all of his doctor’s appointments and televisits.
+Now Charles is finally happy and able to schedule and maintain his doctor’s appointments and televisits.
 He receives personal care meal prep and wears a personal emergency response system (PERS) monitor for his safety.
-But most of all, Charles is relieved to be living in his own apartment, where he can thrive with the necessary services in place thanks to Marjorie, his SCI Supports Planner.
+But most of all, Charles is relieved to be living in his own apartment, where he can thrive with the necessary services, thanks to Marjorie, his SCI Supports Planner.